 Bruce S. Gelb

-Bruce S. Gelb is Chair of the Council of American Ambassadors.
+Bruce S. Gelb is Chairman of the Council of American Ambassadors.

 Ambassador Gelb had been appointed Commissioner for the United Nations, Consular Corps and International Business by New York City Mayor Rudolph W. Giuliani, serving from 1994-1997.
 In this capacity, Commissioner Gelb was responsible for the strategy and implementation of actions to bring international businesses to New York City and the retention of resident foreign companies, the United Nations and its agencies.